-5 Ways for Travel Agents to Ride Out the Slow Season
+7 Ways for Travel Agents to Ride Out the Slow Season

-Turns out, there are more productive ways to bide your time than watching your phone and refreshing your email every five minutes while you chew your nails to the quick.
+Turns out, there are better ways to bide your time than watching your phone and refreshing your email every five minutes while you chew your nails to the quick.

-1. Build up Your Website:
+1. Build Your Website:

 And this brings us to your social media presence . . .

-There is no better way to kill time.
-Though your agency’s social media posts may not always directly translate into sales, a social media presence is a must to give a little boost to your branding and help clients get to know you.
+While your agency’s social media posts may not always directly translate to sales, a social media presence is a must to give a little boost to your branding and help clients get to know you.
 This article gives a hard look at your social media and explores where you can find your clientele.

 Networking doesn’t have to be scary.
 Heck, it doesn’t even have to be done face to face.
 Slow times are a good excuse to branch out, develop a new skill that might sharpen your marketing and meet new people.